 Remestemcel-L Clinical and Potency Studies Presented at Premier Meeting of Transplantation Research and Therapy

-/EIN News/ -- NEW YORK, Feb.
-16, 2023 (GLOBE NEWSWIRE) -- Mesoblast Limited (Nasdaq:MESO; ASX:MSB), global leader in allogeneic cellular medicines for inflammatory diseases, today announced that two studies on the remestemcel-L development program for the treatment of children with steroid-refractory acute graft versus host disease (SR-aGVHD) were selected by peer review to be presented at the 2023 Tandem Meetings of the American Society for Transplantation and Cellular Therapy (ASTCT) and the Center for Blood and Marrow Transplant Research (CIBMTR), taking place February 15-19 in Orlando, Florida.
+NEW YORK, Feb.
+16, 2023 (GLOBE NEWSWIRE) -- Mesoblast Limited MESOMSB)), global leader in allogeneic cellular medicines for inflammatory diseases, today announced that two studies on the remestemcel-L development program for the treatment of children with steroid-refractory acute graft versus host disease (SR-aGVHD) were selected by peer review to be presented at the 2023 Tandem Meetings of the American Society for Transplantation and Cellular Therapy (ASTCT) and the Center for Blood and Marrow Transplant Research (CIBMTR), taking place February 15-19 in Orlando, Florida.

 The studies are titled "The Immunomodulatory Activity of Remestemcel-L on T Cell Activation in vitro is a Direct Measure of Product Potency and Correlates with Clinical Outcomes in Pediatric Patients with Steroid-Refractory Acute GVHD" and "Long-Term Survival in Children Treated with Remestemcel-L for SR-aGVHD".
 The lead author of each study is Dr Joanne Kurtzberg, Jerome Harris Distinguished Professor of Pediatrics and Professor of Pathology, Duke University Medical Center.
 The data from both studies formed key components of Mesoblast's recent resubmission of its remestemcel-L Biologics License Application (BLA) to U.S. Food and Drug Administration (FDA) for children with SR-aGVHD.